If an Individual Does not Look for

 * The Path is One internally, and as the Eastern wisdom correctly says: “There is no other path to go”.
 Externally, however, the roads are as many as the grains of sand at the bottom of an Ocean.
 At each step ahead, a new path opens with a hundred thousand potentialities which inspire the pilgrim and challenge his discernment.

-* In order to directly see the essence of facts in their context, it is necessary to stop thinking and feeling from a personal viewpoint.
-However, ceasing these two is no mechanical process.
-It can be better described as transcending the dynamics of one’s lower self thoughts and feelings, which is only possible when one has acquired enough knowledge of the varied impressions about reality, and look at them with a sense of balanced understanding and detached equilibrium.
+* In order to see the essence of facts around us, it is necessary to stop thinking and feeling merely from a personal point of view.
+And this is no mechanical process.
+One must quietly transcend the dynamics of one’s lower self.
+Such a step can be taken after one has acquired enough knowledge of the many contradictory aspects of reality.
+It is necessary to look at contrasts and paradoxes with a sense of balanced understanding and a detached, all-inclusive equilibrium, while firmly aiming at a sacred and noble goal.

 * To be led by lower-self attachment or rejection is the same as being false to oneself, and results in frustration.
 A realistic view of things creates confidence in life.